SoftwareTree/gilhari_example1/README.md

 This example can be used **standalone as a RESTful microservice** or with the **ORMCP Server** for AI-powered database interactions.
 This example is particularly useful for getting started with ORMCP.

 **Related:**
-- Main ORMCP Server: [https://github.com/SoftwareTree/ormcp-server](https://github.com/SoftwareTree/ormcp-server) - Uses this example as a reference implementation
+- Main ORMCP Server: <TODO> - Uses this example as a reference implementation

 **Note:** This example is included in both the Gilhari SDK distribution and the ORMCP Server package.
 - **If you have the Gilhari SDK installed**, you can use it directly from the `examples/gilhari_example1` directory